-My latest work on Andrew Marvell and ekphrasis (derived from the Paragone to Encounter conference in 2013) explores several ways in which the poet negotiates the transition between text and visual object to further his personal and political poetics.
+My latest work on Andrew Marvell and ekphrasis (derived from the Paragone to Encounter conference, 2013) explores several ways in which the poet negotiates the transition between text and visual object to further his personal and political poetics.

-The later seventeenth century saw new scientific developments (fronted by the Royal Society) and also a vast communicative interchange between media that came to define political propaganda between the English and the Dutch.
+The late-seventeenth century saw new scientific developments (fronted by the Royal Society) and a vast communicative interchange between media that came to define political propaganda between the English and the Dutch.

-As a poet who thrived on innovation as much as imitation, Marvell began to embrace increasingly eclectic visual strategies to depict the complexities of his human subjects.
+Marvell, a poet who thrived on innovation as much as imitation, embraced the increasingly eclectic visual strategies afforded by these movements to depict the complexities of his human subjects.

-There’s the (probable) use of prosopopeia in 1653, when he wrote two Latin poems to accompany a portrait of Oliver Cromwell to Sweden.
-We often find use of glass and reflection, as he sought diverse visual encounters to suit his verbal ambiguities and weighty dilemmas.
+There’s the use of prosopopeia in 1653, when he wrote two Latin poems to accompany a portrait of Oliver Cromwell to Sweden.
+We also find frequent use of glass and reflection, as Marvell seeks diverse visual encounters to suit his verbal ambiguity and weighty dilemmas.

-There have been very few attempts so far to place the work of Marvell within traditional or contemporary debates about ekphrasis.
-This is surprising because poems such as ‘The Gallery’ explore the paragonal opposition between word and image that has become a fixture of ekphrastic orthodoxy.
+There have been few attempts to place the work of Marvell within debates about ekphrasis.
+This is rather surprising, given how works such as ‘The Gallery’ explore the paragonal opposition between word and image that has become a fixture of ekphrastic orthodoxy.

-But more recent ekphrastic debates now demand that we move beyond these binary oppositions and seek more from the idea of representation .
+However, more recent ekphrastic debates now demand that we move beyond these binary oppositions and seek more from the idea of representation.

-I contend that Marvell’s visionary poetics is ideally suited to this revisionist approach.
-Marvell undergoes a heuristic enquiry into the relative merits of writing and art, whilst cleverly undermining paragonal traditions and the idea of representation at large.
+Marvell’s visionary poetics is ideally suited to this revisionist approach.
+He undergoes a heuristic enquiry into the relative merits of writing and art, whilst cleverly undermining paragonal traditions and the idea of representation at large.

 In ‘The Gallery’, Marvell creates hybrid works of art to reflect a broader transition in artistic taste and style.
 The speaker summons an accomplice, Clora, to critique a private gallery that depicts an internalised representation of the soul.